Notice of Privacy Practices

 - If you wish to file a complaint because you believe that your privacy rights may have been violated, please contact the Privacy Officer.

-- Retaliation or retribution for making complaints or raising concerns is prohibited.
+- Retaliation and retribution for making complaints or raising concerns are prohibited.

 3311 E. Murdock

 Wichita, KS 67208

 U.S. Dept of Health & Human Services